 We are standing at the intersection of two global megatrends: digitalisation and the energy transition.
 It is clear that the need to process and store data will only increase as more and more information is digitised.
-The demand for cloud services keeps growing and new data centres are built around the world at an increasing pace.
+The demand for cloud services keeps growing and new data centers are built around the world at an increasing pace.
 At the same time, we continuously seek new solutions to replace fossil fuels across the energy system, as well as in other areas such as transportation.
 In achieving carbon neutrality in the energy system, the concept of circular economy is particularly attractive.

 In the growing data centre industry, operators such as Microsoft are committed to using 100% renewable energy.
 This means that the energy is sustainably produced, however, without heat capture it is not necessarily used efficiently.
-A vast majority of data centres still release the waste heat generated by their servers into the atmosphere, where it dissipates.
+A vast majority of data centers still release the waste heat generated by their servers into the atmosphere, where it dissipates.

 The released heat does no harm in the atmosphere – we are talking about relatively small volumes of heat energy, not emissions.
 But it is still wasted, when instead it could be used for district (i.e. centralised) heating.
 Gas is still a prevalent source of heating energy across Europe, but it could be replaced in many places by a system similar to the one we have in the Espoo, Kirkkonummi and Kauniainen area.
 Waste heat distributed via a district heating system is much cheaper than developing and using geothermal heat, for example, and more flexible.
 Capturing and using the excess heat would improve the energy efficiency of the data centre while benefiting the whole society.

 The solution is extremely scalable.
 The project to circulate waste heat will provide heating for around 40 percent of the 250,000 residents in our district heating network.
 This is a major step to make our district heating system CO2 neutral.
-Smaller-scale versions are completely possible – we have already connected smaller centres to the network since they too need cooling.
+Smaller-scale versions are completely possible – we have already connected smaller centers to the network since they too need cooling.
 Bigger ones work just as well.
 The challenge is not size – it’s the location.

 To transfer the excess heat to clients, one needs a district heating system with enough heat demand.
 While these are quite commonplace in the Nordics, they are much less so in continental Europe.
 However, this might change in the future as the transfer away from gas has become a more pressing issue due to the current geopolitical situation.
 New district heating systems are most likely to be built in growth areas with a sufficiently large customer base.